Rajasekaran85/Python-PDF-Metadata-Application/README.md

 ## Description

-Metadata Fields:  Title, Author, Subject, Keywords, PDF Producer, CreatorTool, PDF Version, Fastweb view Metadata values should provide in the "meta.ini" file, tool will read this ini file and apply the values in the PDF file.
+* Metadata Fields:  Title, Author, Subject, Keywords, PDF Producer, CreatorTool, PDF Version, Fastweb view.
+* Metadata values should provide in the "meta.ini" file, tool will read this ini file and apply the values in the PDF file.

 ## Getting Started